ikonkere/magic/README.md

 ### Running

-Use your favourite microprofile runtime: wildfly, liberty, spring-boot, etc.
+Use your favourite microprofile runtime: wildfly, liberty, spring-boot, etc. Mesh nodes scale automatically, just start the same binary several times.

 ## Service registry

 Is itself your service mesh node and a CDM service at it.
-Used for discovery and housekeeping (see JavaDoc for details), istio-light if you want.
+Used for discovery, scaling and housekeeping (see JavaDoc for details), istio-light if you want.

 Supports external in-memory storages, but for now only one of them - Infinispan - implements Java8 streams.